-There are many offshore software development companies all over the world, so you can hire developers from anywhere to create a SaaS app.
+There are many offshore software development companies all over the world, so you can hire SaaS app developers from anywhere for your project.
 Here are the main advantages outsourcing software development companies provide:

 - Cost flexibility.
 Eastern Europe's outsourcing market is full of offers suitable for every budget.
 Many companies have already benefited from their services due to a lot of talents, low taxes, and government support of the IT-sphere.
 Those countries have both the best value for money and high performance.

 - Scalability.
 Depending on the required service, you can outsource any task, like develop a product from scratch, support the existing one, or hire a high-qualified developer required for your project your team is missing.
 Outsourcing offers a range of partnership models, from dedicated teams to staff augmentation, to ensure clients with optimal and cost-effective solutions.

 - Faster project delivery.
 Outsourcing software development provides a complete team of specialists with verified competence, allowing you to cut down the time to market as well as outgoings: you pay only for work done and can overtake your niche competitors.